linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Much of MG's hedging was done using short-dated NYMEX crude oil and heating oil futures.
 Thus, MG was using stack hedging, rolling over the hedge each month.

 During much of 1993, the near-term oil market was in contango (the forward curve was upward sloping).
 As a result of the market remaining in contango, MG systematically lost money when rolling its hedges and had to meet substantial margin calls.
 In December 1993, the supervisory board of MG decided to liquidate both its supply contracts and the futures positions used to hedge those contracts.
-In the end, MG sustained losses estimated at between  $200 million and$ 1.3 billion.
+In the end, MG sustained losses estimated at between  \$200 million and\$ 1.3 billion.

 The MG case was extremely complicated and has been the subject of pointed exchanges among academics—see in particular Culp and Miller (1995), Edwards and Canter (1995), and Mello and Parsons (1995).
 While the case is complicated, several issues stand out.
 First, was the stack and roll a reasonable strategy for MG to have undertaken?
 Second, should the position have been liquidated when and in the manner it was?
 (As it turned out, oil prices increased—which would have worked in MG's favor—following the liquidation.)
 Third, did MG encounter liquidity problems from having to finance losses on its hedging strategy?
 While the MG case has receded into history, hedgers still confront the issues raised by this case.